Aftaputra/Microscope-OF/hardware-specific-tests/README.md

 Do **not** just run `git push` and then follow the instructions to first "pull".
 This can create a horrible mess.

-**If you want to use a branch that has been reabsed on another computer.**
+**If you want to use a branch that has been rebased on another computer.**

-If you try to pull this branch on another computer that already had an older version checked out you will get a warning about the force push.
-In this case we want the servers history exactly and want to forget the history on this computer.
+If you try to pull this branch on another computer that already had an older version checked out, you will get a warning about the force push.
+In this case, we want the server's history exactly and want to forget the history on that computer.

-**First:** Check you have no unsaved work on this branch as we are about to delete it!!
+**First:** Check you have no unsaved work on this branch, as we are about to delete it!

 Then you can replace the local history by running (with BRANCH_NAME updated):

 `git reset --hard origin/BRANCH_NAME`